victormartinelicocorp/business-requirement/business_requirement_deliverable_default/README.rst

    :width: 800 px
    :alt: Set up your default resources lines.

 Usage
 =====

 #.
-Prepare your deliverables in the Product menu and add the expected RL
+Create Deliverables product in the Product menu and add the expected RL in the "Default Resource Line" tab

 #.
-Create a new BR and add the deliverable product in the deliverable line
+Create a new BR and add the deliverable product in the deliverable line.
+The default RL added in previous step will be automatically added to the BR

 #.
-Adapt the resources lines if necessary
+In the BR, adapt the newly added resources lines if necessary

 |image3|